drsagher/ApexCollegePakpattan/AdvProgramming/Lesson_04/Readme.md

 }
 ```

-2. Dialogs
+## 2. Dialogs
 Dialogs are windows used to interact with users for specific tasks, such as input collection or notifications.
 Visual C#.NET provides several built-in dialog controls:

-MessageBox : Displays simple messages or prompts with buttons like OK, Cancel, Yes, or No. Example
+**MessageBox** : Displays simple messages or prompts with buttons like OK, Cancel, Yes, or No. Example

 ```
 DialogResult result = MessageBox.Show("Do you want to save changes?", "Save", MessageBoxButtons.YesNo);